Cheers: Characters

-Before the Cheers pilot "Give Me a Ring Sometime" was completed and aired in 1982, the series consisted of four employees in the first script.
-Later revisions added Norm Peterson and Cliff Clavin (regular customers of Cheers) as among the regular characters of the series, even though neither were featured.
+Before the Cheers pilot "Give Me a Ring Sometime" was completed and aired in 1982, the series consisted of four employees (bar owner Sam Malone, bartender Coach Pantusso, and waitresses Carla Tortelli and Diane Chambers) in the first script.
+Later revisions to the script as filmed added Norm Peterson and Cliff Clavin (regular customers of Cheers) as among the regular characters of the series.

 In later years, Woody Boyd replaced Coach, after the character died off-screen in season three (1984–85), following actor Nicholas Colasanto's death.
-Frasier Crane started as a recurring character and became a permanent one.
-In season six (1987–88), new character Rebecca Howe was added, having been written into the show after the finale of the previous season (1986–87).
+Frasier Crane started as a recurring character in season three and quickly became a permanent addition to the cast.
+The character of Diane left the show after season five, and in season six (1987–88), new character Rebecca Howe was added.
 Lilith Sternin started as a one-time character in an episode of season four, "Second Time Around" (1985).
-After her second season five appearance, she became a recurring character and was later featured as a permanent one during season 10 (1991–92).
+After a return appearance in season five, she became a recurring character and was later featured as a permanent character during season 10 (1991–92).